 Having the ability to know how to shade and light a cloud is a must for those wanting to create environment concept and illustration pieces.
 The more practice you have, the better.
 So don’t stop with just this exercise, keep practicing on your own time and adding different color schemes.
 That is where the fun begins!

 This was a tough exercise, especially for me, since I do not normally work on environments so I had to teach myself first before figuring out what tips, tricks, and techniques work to create the appearance of clouds.
 I wanted to focus on creating a reference sheet that focuses on the “puffy clouds” that are most seen in digital art and paintings in general.
 These are cumulus clouds (sometimes cumulonimbus clouds) and these have the most forms and shape to them.
 So below is some tips to remember when creating your own clouds!

 BRUSH DOWNLOAD!
-The FREE brush that is mentioned in the reference sheet can be downloaded HERE.
+The brush that is mentioned in the reference sheet can be downloaded HERE.

-My favorite user submission this week is from paulette, who did a phenomenal job creating the illusion of clouds in the atmosphere along with working with different hues and times of day.
+My favorite user submission this week is from a palette, who did a phenomenal job creating the illusion of clouds in the atmosphere along with working with different hues and times of the day.
 Great job and I appreciate the different moods each sky has, with their own story to tell.
 Thanks to everyone who submitted and look forward to seeing the next exercise results!

 Ask a question and get an answer!Submit your Question

 Cloud brush isn’t in the free brush pack anymore.
 Is this normal ?